apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ### Understanding the `apollo.xml` File

 There are many XSD aware XML editors which make editing XML configuration files less error prone.
-If your using one of these editors, you can configure it to use this [apollo.xsd](schema/apollo.xsd) file.
+If you're using one of these editors, you can configure it to use this [apollo.xsd](schema/apollo.xsd) file.

 The simplest valid `apollo.xml` defines a single virtual host and a